Reidar Lie

-Reidar Krummradt Lie (born 1954) is a Norwegian philosopher and professor of philosophy at the University of Bergen.
-He is also adjunct professor at the Institute of Basic Medical Sciences in Beijing, China, and adjunct researcher at the Department of Bioethics at the National Institutes of Health in Bethesda Maryland, US.
+Reidar Krummradt Lie (born 1954) is a Norwegian philosopher and emeritus professor of philosophy at the University of Bergen.
+He is also adjunct researcher at the Department of Bioethics at the National Institutes of Health in Bethesda Maryland, US.
 He was previously adjunct professor at the Thammasat University in Bangkok, Thailand, and director of the Center for Medical Ethics at the University of Oslo in Norway.
 Lie is known for his research on bioethics and research ethics.